Encapsule-Annex/jsgraph/README.md

 Supported visitor interface callbacks for depth-first traversal: `initializeVertex`, `startVertex`, `discoverVertex`, `examineEdge`, `treeEdge`, `backEdge`, `forwardOrCrossEdge`, `finishEdge`, and `finishVertex`.

 A depth-first traversal concludes when all reacable vertices have been visited, or when the client signals termination by returning Boolean **false** back to the algorithm from one of its visitor interface callback functions.

-## More examples

-The best public examples of how to use jsgraph v0.5 are embedded in the module's test suite.
-Take a look at the ./test directory scripts.

-## Support

-I'm happy to answer questions and help you get going with jsgraph in your project.

-Ping me on Twitter ([@AlpineLakes](https://twitter.com/AlpineLakes)) or file [Issues](https://github.com/Encapsule/jsgraph/issues) tagged with the 'question' label.

 <hr>